john1234brown/DBlockbuster/README.md

 # DBlockbuster
-a Decentralized Peer To Peer Movie and TV Show Streaming Relay Service that Supports Most Modern Browsers by Utilizing try.cloudflare.com Tunnels with Http Servers that are connected to a Gateway via Websockets!
+A Decentralized Peer To Peer Movie and TV Show Streaming Relay Service that Supports Most Modern Browsers by Utilizing try.cloudflare.com Tunnels with Http Servers that are connected to a Gateway via Websockets!